How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

-I am also assuming that they are not a group of lazy, devious, half-educated people who use the freedoms granted to each of us on the world-wide-web for easy, short-term gains by writing what I call TRICK HUBS.
+I am also assuming that they are not a group of lazy, devious, half-educated people who use the freedoms granted to each of us on the world-wide-web for easy, short-term gains by writing what I call TRICK ARTICLES.

-A Trick Hub is one that has a title that although it is quite interesting, when it is clicked upon, it leads to a collection of words that provide neither information nor entertainment for the reader.
+A Trick Article is one that has a title that although it is quite interesting, when it is clicked upon, it leads to a collection of words that provide neither information nor entertainment for the reader.

 And I intentionally call them a "collection of words' because they do not resemble a real article.

 A quality article is one that has a general theme that is written and supported throughout with either interesting facts, or entertaining stories or prose.